 - The infinite pigeon-hole principle, RT(1), is not provable in WKL0.
-RT(1) is equivalent to the Σ_2^0 bounding principle. - The infinite pigeon-hole principle on trees, TT(1), is not provable from RT(1) (Corduan, Mileti, and Groszek).
-Does RT22 prove TT(1)? - The statement "every graph with finitely many connected components can be decomposed into its connected components" is equivalent to induction for Σ20 formulas over RCA0.
-Does RCA0 prove that every graph with finitely many components has a connected component? - Full Ramsey's theorem is equivalent to ACA0+ (Mileti).
+RT(1) is equivalent to a Σ20 bounding principle. - Ramsey's theorem for pairs on trees, TT(2), implies the usual form of Ramsey's theorem for pairs, RT(2).
+Can the proof that RT(2) does not imply ACA0 be adapted to show that TT(2) does not imply ACA0? - The statement "every graph with finitely many connected components can be decomposed into its connected components" is equivalent to induction for Σ^0_2 formulas over RCA0.
+RCA0 proves that every graph with finitely many components has a connected component.
+Does RCA0 prove that every graph has a connected component? - Full Ramsey's theorem is equivalent to ACA0+ (Mileti).